Next Start

 The heat of the compressed air is what ignites fuel in a diesel engine.
 Modern diesel engines are up to twice as efficient as gasoline engines, meaning you can travel farther on the same amount of fuel.

-This timeline shows some of the key developments and updates with the diesel engine through the years:
+This timeline shows the history of the diesel engine, including some of the key developments and updates with the diesel engine through the years:

 Diesel history graphic